pulumi/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

 * `description` - (Optional) A brief description of this resource.

 * `deletion_protection` - (Optional) Enable deletion protection on this instance.
 Defaults to false.
-    **Note:** you must disable deletion protection before removing the resource (e.g., via `terraform destroy`), or the instance cannot be deleted and the Terraform run will not complete successfully.
+    **Note:** you must disable deletion protection before removing the resource, or the instance cannot be deleted and the deployment will not complete successfully.

 * `hostname` - (Optional) A custom hostname for the instance.
 Must be a fully qualified DNS name and RFC-1035-valid.
   Valid format is a series of labels 1-63 characters long matching the regular expression `[a-z]([-a-z0-9]*[a-z0-9])`, concatenated with periods.